 Exterior improvements such as landscaping and creating outdoor oases are not just beneficial to your mental health.
 Research shows that making curb improvements can make your home sell for 7% more than similar homes with less inviting exteriors.
 Therefore, it’s easy to see why many homeowners wish to invest in landscaping.

 That said, not all home improvement attempts result in better value – this only happens if you take time to plan, find professionals, and make sure your landscaping job is executed correctly.
-At Lawn Connections, we have decades of expertise in various kinds of exterior home improvements.
-According to our experts, these are some of the common mistakes homeowners make when landscaping:

 Starting Your Landscaping Job without a Plan

 Failing to make a plan before a landscaping project leads to various problems.
 Most often, you end up with a yard strewn with mismatched plants and features, disjointed architectural styles between the interior and exterior, and a project that exceeds the budget.

 It is critical to make a plan before starting any landscaping project, no matter how small.
 It would be best if you decided, in consultation with a professional, the specific theme or style you want.
 The landscaping expert can help you to put our vision on paper and work on the practical aspects of the plan.
 The plan decides how landscaping works with other elements, like hardscaping or installing a deck/patio.

 Make the plan as detailed as possible.
 Decide where each type of plant/shrub goes in relation to all other fixtures as well as the shape and style of your house.
 Find ways to merge the interior and exterior to create harmony throughout the entire home.